myitcvforks/lighthouse/cmd/lh/README.md

   -h, --help              help for lh
-      --password string   Lighthouse password (cannot be used with --token) -p, --project string    Lighthouse project ID or name -t, --token string      Lighthouse API token
+      --password string   Lighthouse password (cannot be used with --token) -p, --project string    Lighthouse project ID or name -b, --rate-limit-burst-size int      Burst size used to rate limit API requests (must be used with --rate-limit-interval) (default 1)
+  -r, --rate-limit-interval duration   Interval used to rate limit API requests (use 0 to disable rate limiting) (default 1s) -t, --token string      Lighthouse API token

 Use "lh [command] --help" for more information about a command.